apptainer/singularity-userdocs/gpu.rst

 CUDA depends on multiple kernel modules being loaded.
 Not all of the modules are loaded at system startup.
 Some portions of the NVIDA driver stack are initialized when first needed.
 This is done using a setuid root binary, so initializing can be triggered by any user on the host.
-In Singularity containers, privelege escalation is blocked, so the setuid root binary cannot initialize the driver stack fully.
+In Singularity containers, privilege escalation is blocked, so the setuid root binary cannot initialize the driver stack fully.